Man accused in Hanukkah stabbings searched "Jewish temples near me," criminal complaint says

 The victims, according to the complaint, were "members of the Hasidic community and thus, easily identifiable as adherents to the Jewish faith."
 The five wounded were hospitalized and suffered injuries including a severed finger, deep lacerations and slash wounds, according to the complaint.
 At least one remains in critical condition with a skull fracture, the complaint said.

-People in the home recalled throwing a table at the attacker and one took down his license plate number as he fled the scene, leading to his arrest about two hours later in New York City.
+People in the home recalled throwing a table at the attacker and one took down his license plate number as he fled the scene, leading to the suspect's arrest about two hours later in New York City.

 When Thomas was pulled over, "the NYPD officers detected a strong smell of bleach coming from the car, and observed what appeared to be blood on Thomas' jacket, clothing and hands," the complaint says.
 Officers found a machete and a knife with traces of blood on it in Thomas' car, according to the complaint.